 Dry gangrene is usually treated with surgery that removes the dead tissue(s), such as a toe.
 How much tissue is removed may depend on how much arterial blood flow is still reaching other tissue(s).
 Often, the patient is treated with antibiotics to prevent infection of remaining viable tissue.
 The patient may also receive anticoagulants to reduce blood clotting.
 Supportive care can consist of surgical wound care and rehabilitation for reuse of the digits or limb.
 Some patients simply slough off the dry gangrenous tissue (termed autoamputation).
 This happens most often when medical and surgical caregivers are not readily available to the patient in remote areas or in some third world countries.
 Many patients, if they do not get infected, can recover from autoamputation.

 Wet gangrene is a medical emergency and needs immediate treatment.
 Treatment is usually done in a hospital, and a surgeon needs to be involved because the local area needs debridement (surgical removal of the dead and dying tissue).
 In some patients, debridement will not be adequate therapy, and amputation of a limb may be needed.
-At the same time as surgical treatment, intravenous antibiotics (usually a combination of two or more antibiotics, one of which is effective in killing anaerobic bacteria like Clostridium perfringens and another antibiotic effective against methicillin-resistant Staphylococcus aureus or mrsa) need to be administered.
+At the same time as surgical treatment, intravenous antibiotics (usually a combination of two or more broad-spectrum antibiotics, one of which is effective in killing anaerobic bacteria like Clostridium perfringens and another antibiotic effective against methicillin-resistant Staphylococcus aureus or MRSA) need to be administered.
 Consultation with an infectious disease specialist and a surgeon is recommended.
 Internal gangrene requires an operation in the hospital to remove the gangrenous tissue.
-Some patients develop sepsis and require the support of an intensive-care unit in which supportive care for other life-threatening problems such as hypotension (low blood pressure) can be treated.
+Some patients develop sepsis and require the support of an intensive care unit in which supportive care for other life-threatening problems such as hypotension (low blood pressure) can be treated.
 Rehabilitation therapy for patients with amputation is highly recommended.

-Some clinicians treat gangrene, especially wet gangrene, with hyperbaric oxygen (oxygen given under pressure with the patient inside a chamber).
+Some clinicians treat gangrene, especially wet gangrene, with hyperbaric oxygen therapy (oxygen therapy given under pressure with the patient inside a chamber).
 Since some studies indicate that hyperbaric oxygen treatment improves tissue oxygen supply and can inhibit or kill anaerobic bacteria, this therapy is used to treat patients with gangrene.
 However, it is not available in many hospitals and is used in conjunction with the above described therapeutic methods, not as a primary therapy for wet gangrene.